 “They are fine, they are waiting to be able to express themselves publicly, but for the moment it is not sure,” he added.

-Charged in August with ‘spreading false information’ about the Russian military — a crime punishable by 10 years in prison — she had been placed under house arrest by a Moscow court and banned from using any means of communication .
+Charged in August with ‘spreading false information’ regarding the Russian military — a crime punishable by 10 years in prison — she had been placed under house arrest by a Moscow court and banned from using any means of communication .

-In mid-March, a few days after the outbreak of the offensive in Ukraine, Marina Ovsiannikova interrupted the evening news of the major Russian channel Pervy Kanal, where she had worked as a journalist for nearly 20 years.
+In mid-March, a few days following the outbreak of the offensive in Ukraine, Marina Ovsiannikova interrupted the evening news of the major Russian channel Pervy Kanal, where she had worked as a journalist for nearly 20 years.

 She had waved a sign in full live calling for an end to the fighting and the Russians to “not believe the propaganda”.